21 Types of Trees With Pink Flowers For Your Home or Garden

 Jane magnolia is a hybrid tree developed by the U.S. National Arboretum in the 50s.
 The tree produces large, tulip-shaped flowers that have a dark-pink exterior and a white interior.
 The blossoms are lightly scented as well.
 The tree usually blooms in late spring.

-Jane magnolias can be found in Zones 4 through 7.
+This type of magnolia can be found in Zones 4 through 7.
 For optimal growth, this tree should be planted in moist, well-drained soil.
 It should also be planted in a place where it can receive full sun in the morning and partial shade in the hotter parts of the day.

 Scientific name: Prunus mume